China Everbright Group

 China Everbright Group is a Chinese state-owned enterprise.
 Everbright Group was a subsidiary (55.67 percent) of Central Huijin Investment.
 The Ministry of Finance of China owned the rest of the stake, which Central Huijin acquired on 8 December 2014.

-China Everbright Group was ranked 210th in 2022 Fortune Global 500.
+In 2019, China Everbright Group was recognised as one of the "World's 500 Most Influential Brands" by World Brand Lab, placing 402nd.
+In 2022, the company was ranked 210th in Fortune Global 500.

 History

 China Everbright Holdings was established in British Hong Kong in 1983, by three proxy persons for the Government of China: Wang Guangying, Zhang Lansheng (张澜生) and Ren Xiguang (任锡光), with Wang "owned" most of the shares until 1990, which was transferred to Qiu Qing (邱晴), the second chairman of the company.
 Wang was the chairman and one of the five executive directors along with Kong Dan and three others in 1985, which was ratified by the State Council of the People's Republic of China.
 The State Council ratified the establishment of Everbright by a State Council document numbered No.89 [1983]. (国务院国发[1983]89号文, not published to the public).

 The group now had a parent company incorporated in Beijing (as China Everbright Group, was known as 中国光大（集团）总公司, incorporated in 1990 but could be traced back to 光大实业公司, the name used in the document of the State Council) and a wholly owned subsidiary incorporated in Hong Kong (China Everbright Holdings Co., Ltd. 中国光大集团有限公司 was known as Violight Industry Co., Ltd. 紫光实业有限公司 from 1983 to 1984).
 Due to foreign exchange controls, the main overseas businesses were centered on the Hong Kong–based subsidiary.

 Everbright Group founded China Everbright Bank in 1992, the stake in the bank was diluted by the subscription of new shares by Central Huijin Investment in 2007, as well as Everbright Group injected part of the stake of the bank to Everbright Group's subsidiary: China Everbright Limited in 1997.

 In 1993 China Everbright Group acquired 20 percent stake of Hong Kong–based International Bank of Asia.
 (The stake was then injected to China Everbright Limited in 1997, which was sold in 2004.)

 Everbright Group also acquired several listed companies as reverse IPO to form China Everbright Limited in 1994 (renamed and restructured in 1997) and China Everbright International Limited in 1993.